 Proposals will be reviewed on an annual basis and must be received by January 15 in each year, with notification of award made in March.

 The award competition is open to full-time students enrolled in any degree conferring-graduate program in psychology.
-To be eligible to receive the award, students must be current members of Division 38.
+To be eligible to receive the award, students must be current members of the Society for Health Psychology.
 Research awards are typically used to fund students’ thesis or dissertation research, but this is not a requirement of the support mechanism.
 Students may submit only one award per content area and may not receive more than one award in a given year.
 Preference will be given to submissions from students who have not previously received this award.

 For the purposes of this award, the term "research" is broadly defined as any scholarly endeavor, including but not limited to experiments, correlational studies, qualitative investigations and evaluation research.

 Although the faculty sponsor may be consulted during the formulation of the proposal, the student should be the author of the proposal and the principal investigator of the research project.
 Research proposals must include the following information: